Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 But usually what you do once you add a file is commit it.

-Once you have one or more changes to the staging area, you can commit them using
+Once you have one or more changes in the staging area, you can commit them using:

 git commit -am "Description of the change"